-Understand Resume Screening to Land a Job Interview
+Understand the Automated Resume Screening to Land a Job Interview

 by Quest Outplacement

 Would you like tips on how to get more job interviews?
 To land more job interviews, you need to gain an understanding of how resumes are screened by employers in today’s electronic age to develop a resume that will do well with this automated resume screening process.

 What happens after you submit your resume for position through an employer’s website?

 Due to the large volume of resumes they receive, most employers today utilize an Applicant Tracking System (ATS) software application to manage their recruitment process.
 With this software application, an automated resume screening process based on keyword is used to initially screen resumes to narrow down the 100’s of resumes received for a particular opening to the handful that are then actually viewed by a person.